TPAN, breaking news

 And clarifies:

 “By depositing its instrument of ratification, acceptance, approval or accession, a State becomes legally bound by the terms of the treaty.
-When the Treaty has 50 State Parties, it will enter into force, making nuclear weapons illegal under international law."
+When the Treaty has 50 States Parties, it will enter into force, making nuclear weapons illegal under international law.”

 The ceremony was organized by former promoters of the Treaty; Austria, Brazil, Costa Rica, Indonesia, Ireland, Mexico, New Zealand, Nigeria, South Africa and Thailand, allowed signatories and presidents and ministers to sign their signature at an official meeting of the United Nations General Assembly.